cilium/cilium/Documentation/install/upgrade.rst

     change only applies to the default ConfigMap.
 Existing deployments will need to change the setting in the ConfigMap explicitly.

+  * Any new Cilium deployment on Kubernetes using the default ConfigMap will no longer fetch the container runtime specific labels when an endpoint is created and solely rely on the pod, namespace and ServiceAccount labels.
+    Previously, Cilium also scraped labels from the container runtime which we are also pod labels and prefixed those with ``container:``.
+We have seen less and less use of container runtime specific labels by users so it is no longer justified for every deployment to pay the cost of interacting with the container runtime by default.
+Any new deployment wishing to apply policy based on container runtime labels, must change the ConfigMap option ``container-runtime`` to ``auto`` or specify the container runtime to use.

+    Existing deployments will continue to interact with the container runtime to fetch labels which are known to the runtime but not known to Kubernetes as pod labels.
+If you are not using container runtime labels, consider disabling it to reduce resource consumption on each by setting the option ``container-runtime`` to ``none`` in the ConfigMap.

 New ConfigMap Options
 ~~~~~~~~~~~~~~~~~~~~~